 - Research, research, research.
 To gain a more accurate view of the factors affecting pet obesity such as genetics, owner compliance and communication techniques we must undertake more research into this complicated issue.

 Veterinary nurses are often placed at the forefront of tackling animal welfare issues in practice, such as pet obesity.
-AWF would love to hear your thoughts, opinions and suggestions on this controversial topic.
+AWF would love to hear your thoughts, opinions and suggestions on some key questions in this controversial topic.

 - How do we educate pet owners on obesity, especially as we only see a proportion of pet owners on a regular basis?